 - Have resided in an election district or ward for 28 consecutive days, with no present intent to move, before any election where the citizen offers to vote

-The Village employs six trained part-time poll workers on election day.
+The Village employs seven trained part-time poll workers on election day.
 Current poll workers who have completed all required training are:

 - Rita Lycke (Chief Inspector)